 Invalid parameter 1 specified for dateadd.

-If you think consistency is important, please consider voting.
+…because consistency is important.
 Unfortunately, due to time constraints around the looming RTM date, it is unlikely this will be fixed.
 But one can hope.

 There are some other cases in the past where some decision was made on a developer's computer somewhere, and by the time the decision came into question, it was too late to correct.
 Well, I have three examples that come to mind immediately, and one of them was, in fact, changed at the last minute.

 This data type covers pretty much everything, doesn't it?
 Why not be consistent with the

 CHAR types (

 DATETIME(MAX))?
 Do you envision the need for, say,